BENABDESSALEM/WeatherApp/README.md

 #### First:

-import WeatherAPI in your view controller's
+Import WeatherAPI in your view controller's
 ```
 import WeatherAPI
 ```